rbauer420/DataEntryPortal/README.md

   Create and call at least 3 functions, at least one of which must return a value that is used

-  Visualize data in a graph, chart, or other visual representation of data
+  Visualize data in a graph, chart, or other visual representation of data (using matplotlib)